ianchen-tw/trio-vis/README.md

 # trio-vis

-trio-vis is a plugin for visualizing your project Trio's scope history.
+`trio-vis` is a plugin for visualizing the scope history of your Trio project.

 ![showcase](res/showcase.png)

 ## How to use

-[sc-vis]: sc-vis.ianchen.github.com
+[sc-vis]: sc-vis.ianchen-tw.github.com

 1. Install `trio-vis` via `pip install trio-vis`
 2. In your source code, register `SC_Monitor()` as an Instrument while running `trio`